babyboydaprince/anti_away/README.md

 python anti_away.py

-And you will be propter to installl the requirements automatically.
+And you will be propted to installl the requirements automatically.
 ```
 ```
 Choose ( y ) to proceed with installation or ( n ) to abort it.